timoxley/adventure-map/Readme.md

 index.js
 ```

-Currently you need to add exercises to your package.json manually:
+By default, exercises are loaded as `name`:`relative path` pairs
+from your package.json.

 ```json
 {